Skip to content Hiking

-Please note, dogs are allowed on trails but make sure you pick up after your pet.
+Please note, dogs are allowed on trails but as a courtesy to your fellow hikers, please make sure you pick up after your pet.
 Bags are provided at trailheads.
-You have no idea how much we – and your fellow hikers – appreciate you when you use them.

-On a different note, we can’t express to you enough that our trails are not patrolled and there are risks associated with strenuous physical exertion, so be sure to review our
+It is important to note, that our trails are not patrolled and there are risks associated with strenuous physical exertion, so for your safety, please be sure to review our

 Beginning on the south side of Country Club Drive in Mountain Village, this refreshing .5-mile trail winds down 200 feet and ends at Big Billie’s Apartments in the Meadows neighborhood.